5 Tips To Help You Prepare For Your Newborn Photography Session

 Keeping Baby Happy

 To make sure you get those beautiful sleepy baby shots, keep baby awake before the shoot.
 Then give them a feed 20 - 30 minutes before I arrive.
 This way it is more likely your baby will be asleep for most of it.
 Sometimes though, baby just likes to go by their own schedule which is why I allow plenty of time for feeding/changing/soothing during our session.
 Your baby will also spend most of the time in your arms where they feel comfortable and safe with some solo shots in between.
+If you're wanting to have some gorgeous shots of baby nude or mostly nude during the shoot, make sure your home is warm to keep baby happy.

 Styling Your Family